vemonet/graphdb-on-openshift/README.md

 See the [DSRI documentation](https://maastrichtu-ids.github.io/dsri-documentation) to deploy it on the Data Science Research Infrastructure (OpenShift cluster at [Maastricht University](https://maastrichtuniversity.nl)).

+This deployment uses Kubernetes API objects, except for the Routes which are specific to OpenShift.
+It could be re-used to deploy on Kubernetes if the routes are changed to use Ingress.

 See Ontotext official [documentation to deploy secure GraphDB clusters](http://graphdb.ontotext.com/documentation/enterprise/ee/deploying-secure-cluster-with-docker.html).

 Deployment written using the images provided by Ontotext: